ulbmuenster/invenio-subjects-ddc-german/docs/usage.rst

     Copyright (C) 2021 Northwestern University.
     Copyright (C) 2022 University of Münster.

-    invenio-subjects-ddc is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    invenio-subjects-ddc-german is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.